 Many developers have little doubt about the use of .NET Core and ASP.NET Framework.

 If you will visit the Microsoft site to download .NET, you will find 3 options –

 - .NET (Latest version 5).
 Also called .NET 5 (Dot Net 5)

 - .NET Framework (Latest version 4.8)

 It creates a doubt in our mind, Which one should we download?
 Which would be better for our project? and many more.

 So let’s get rid of these doubts in this blog, and know where all these three can be used, and what are the benefits?

 What is .Net Framework ?

 .NET Framework is a Windows-only version of .NET for building any type of app that runs on Windows.
-It means .Net framework is built for Windows machine only.
-The first version of .Net framework was .Net Framework 1.0 which was released in Feb, 2002 and the last version of .Net Framework is 4.8 (Released in April, 2019).
+It means the .Net framework is built for Windows machines only.
+The first version of the .Net framework was .Net Framework 1.0 which was released in Feb 2002 and the last version of .Net Framework is 4.8 (Released in April 2019).

-Let’s see the uses of these framework which will clear the doubts.
+Let’s see the uses of these frameworks which will clear the doubts.